ricardo-rossi/Mockable/README.md

 ### Overview

 If you often work on client-side code and need a quick way to simulate a server API, then Mockable is for you.
+Mockable has its own HTTP server, can work via either a CLI interface or embedded in other modules, and supports any HTTP method with zero configuration.
+It should have you mocking APIs in no time.
+Use it and let me know if it's missing anything else you need ;)

 ### Features